darshankardil-create/E_commerce_fro_mern/README.md

 - **Theme persistence** on refresh
 - Responsive design for **mobile & laptop**
 - Mobile menu to navigate previously mentioned pages easily
-- **Page lock & blur overlay:** Page becomes non-interactive until the user signs up or logs in if their account is deleted, not found, or doesn’t exist in database
+- **Page lock & blur overlay:** Page becomes non-interactive until the user signs up it even lock's the page if the user's account is deleted, not found, or doesn’t exist in database
+- **Page lock & blur overlay:** The page becomes non-interactive and blurred until the user signs up .
+It also locks the page if the user's account is deleted, not found, or doesn’t exist in the database.